-Edna completed her Illinois Early Childhood Fellowship at Illinois Action for Children, where she now works as assistant director of community systems development .
+She completed her Illinois Early Childhood Fellowship at Illinois Action for Children and, after, served as assistant director of community systems development.
 She excels at building relationships that are rooted in community and focused on families’ cultural and linguistic strengths.
 She adeptly facilitates cross-sector engagement and translates shared community priorities in public policy discussion.

-At Illinois Action for Children, Edna has built on her expertise in community organizing, direct classroom experience, dual language education, and special education.
-She coordinate the Early Childhood Innovation Zone in the Pilsen and Little Village neighborhoods using a community systems development approach.
-She currently leads Illinois Action for Children’s internal and external initiatives to embed a coherent community systems approach in policies, practices, and technical assistance and training strategies in the early childhood professional field.
+At Illinois Action for Children, Edna built her expertise in community organizing, direct classroom experience, dual language education, and special education.
+She coordinated the Early Childhood Innovation Zone in the Pilsen and Little Village neighborhoods using a community systems development approach.
+She led Illinois Action for Children’s internal and external initiatives to embed a coherent community systems approach in policies, practices, and technical assistance and training strategies in the early childhood professional field.

 Edna believes that communities that engage residents in building a place they want to live are imperative to the well-being of children and their families.
 She is an activist in her Portage Park neighborhood, where she founded a local park advisory council and was instrumental in the allocation of $1.3 million dollars in capital improvements to her local Chicago Park District facility.